 Corporate learning does not remain untouched by this massive change.
 Learning Leaders need to gain an in-depth understanding of the new capabilities that organizations and their stakeholders need to turn these challenges into competitive advantage, and they need to design their learning function accordingly.

 Conference Topic Overview

-- What is the role of technologies in this new scenario?
-How can we develop the necessary literacies to capitalize on it?
+- What is the role of the corporate function in this context?
+How can corporate add value?

-As always, the three days are designed as a highly interactive and collaborative mix of top level expert input , case studies from our members, and peer-to-peer exchange.
+In the tradition of ECLF, the summit is designed as a highly interactive and collaborative mix of top level expert input , case reflections from our members, and peer-to-peer exchange.
 Some highlights:

-- Also, as always, we will have our popular peer-to-peer Focus on Members Issues session
+- And, as always, we will have our popular peer-to-peer Focus on Members Issues session...

 Hosted by member companies, ECLF annual summits are the highlight of the year, bringing together ECLF members from more than a dozen of countries to engage in an intellectually and socially inspiring dialogue which is the hallmark of ECLF's culture.

 Each conference is dedicated to exploring a strategic challenge of the practice.